 Press release from Arts Council of Henderson County:

-The new Art and Architecture Tours presented by the Arts Council of Henderson County will reveal the secrets of Hendersonville hiding in plain sight.
-The 90-minute tours depart on Saturdays at 9:00 a.m. from in front of the Woodlands Gallery at 419 North Main Street.
+The schedule for the free Art and Architecture Walking Tours of Hendersonville offered by the Arts Council of Henderson County for 2020 has been released.
+The 90-minute tours depart on Saturdays at 9:00 a.m. from in front of the Center for Art & Inspiration at 125 South Main Street in Hendersonville.
 All tours are free of charge and no pre-registration is required.
-The first tour of 2019 will be on March 23.
+The first tour of 2020 will be on March 21.

 Tours are led by Arts Council board member Doug Gelbert who has created over 400 architectural tours in towns across the United States and Canada.
 He is co-author of How About Them Apples?
 Be in the Know in Hendersonville and teaches the architectural course, “What House Style Is That?” at Blue Ridge Community College.

-Dogs are welcome to accompany their well-behaved owners on the Art and Architectural Tours.
-Check the Arts Council of Henderson County website (acofhc.org) or walkthetown.com for all of the upcoming dates through October.
+As always, dogs are welcome to accompany their well-behaved owners on the Art and Architectural Walking Tours.